cryptolavar-hub/Q2O/docs/COMPREHENSIVE_PROJECT_ASSESSMENT.md

 ### **For IT Consulting Firms**

 **Immediate Actions**:
-1. **Pilot Project**: Run 1-2 migrations with Quick2Odoo to prove ROI
+1. **Pilot Project**: Run 1-2 migrations with Q2O Platform to prove ROI
 2. **Team Training**: Invest 2 weeks in training consultants
 3. **Process Redesign**: Shift from developer-heavy to consultant-heavy model
 4. **Marketing Update**: Highlight speed and quality advantages